danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 03: Magic (No such thing actually but getting a reminder about how amazing everything is can be nice I guess)
 04: Real fake (Big section proly.
 What is real?
 Ideally prove that all that can be heard is real.
 Only imaginings are unreal)
 05: Rooms (Ties into place.
 The absurdity and poetic nature of imagining beleiveing that a photograph can steal a soul)
 06: State (The code is static.
 Why?
-THe frozen state yielding a multitude of infinities in variation through time)
+The frozen state yielding a multitude of infinities in variation through time)
 07: The Believing Game (I'd like to change your mind about everything you know in your heart of hearts to be true)
 08: The MPC (Origin stories, lore, compare the brush, hyperReal tape recorder, hi & lo culture
 09: Conclusion (Nothing is real, everything is permitted)